Asian shares mixed as China reports economy slowed in 2Q

 The yield on the benchmark U.S. 10-year Treasury note was 2.12% compared to the multi-year low of 1.95% the bond hit only 10 days ago.

-ENERGY: Benchmark crude oil fell 17 cents to $60.04 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil fell 2 cents to $60.19 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 1 cent to settle at $60.21 a barrel Friday in New York.
-Brent crude oil, the international standard, lost 8 cents to $66.64 a barrel.
+Brent crude oil, the international standard, gained 7 cents to $66.79 a barrel.

 Comments